Compensatory SweatingTreatment Guide

 Over two-thirds of ETS patients experience compensatory sweating; about 20-30% have symptoms severe enough to impact daily life, requiring 3-4+ clothing changes daily - sometimes worse than the original palm sweating.

 Compensatory sweating was once considered "irreversible."
-After a decade of research, we finally found the solution.
+After over 15 years of research, we finally found the solution.

 Impact of Compensatory Sweating